-Best Blue Chip Stocks in Singapore in 2019
+Best Blue Chip Stocks in Singapore

 Like aforementioned, ETFs track the performance of a particular index.
 Particularly, the Strait Times Index tracks the stocks of the 30 best companies on SGX.
 With the attractiveness of the Nikko AM Singapore STI ETF, it implies that the equities are also performing pretty well.
 In this light, the following are the best Blue Chip stocks to invest in starting Q1 of 2019.

 DBS Group Holdings Ltd

 This year has been exceptional for DBS.
 Interestingly, DBS Group Holdings is the most recognisable bank worldwide.
 The Motley Fool reports that the institution boasts 280 branches across 18 markets.
 Further, the publication notes that DBS approximately 16% of the Singapore stock market benchmark.
 However, the bank has had a dramatic year where it started well and now the st0ck price is nearing $24.00.

 On the contrary, this is not to say that the shares are not a buy.
 The bank has become the best employer in Singapore for another consecutive year.
 Also, there is rising good sentiment regarding its business model and the Singapore economy as a whole.
 Therefore, it is prudent that one puts the DBS sgares as high priority for 2019.
 Again, the institution is backed up by Temasek Holdings which owns about 29% of its shares.
 This implies that with the expected growth in the city-state’s economy in 2019, the shares will also grow in value.